bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 | ---- | ----------- |
 | 200 | Success |

 This request returns a list that contains Block Ids and the amount of times this block got uploaded, sorted by the amount of uploads.
-This is useful to adjusting the `COW_MIN_UPLOAD_DELAY`.
+This is useful to adjust the `COW_MIN_UPLOAD_DELAY`.

 ### /api/File/Status